-To learn more about the build system and how to configure, see Configure your build.
+To learn more about the build system and how to configure your build, see Configure your build.

-The build system can help you create different versions of the same application from a single project.
-This is useful when you have both a free version and a paid version of your app, or if you want to distribute multiple APKs for different device configurations on Google Play.
+The build system can help you create different versions of the same app from a single project.
+This is useful when you have both a free version and a paid version of your app or if you want to distribute multiple APKs for different device configurations on Google Play.

 For more information about configuring build variants, see Configure build variants.